shinken-solutions/shinken/docs/source/08_configobjects/contactgroup.rst

    contactgroup_members

-This optional directive can be used to include contacts from other “sub" contact groups in this contact group.
+This optional directive can be used to include contacts from other "sub" contact groups in this contact group.
 Specify a comma-delimited list of short names of other contact groups whose members should be included in this group.